 - To restore the appearance of the patient’s smile and overall facial structure

 Dentures will fall into one of two groups: partial or complete.

 Partial dentures, or bridges, are attached to the teeth to fill in gaps where other teeth are missing.
 Bridges may be removable or may sit in a fixed position using a crown.
 Bridges help maintain the appearance of a healthy smile while also keeping the remaining teeth in their proper alignment instead of shifting over time.

 Complete dentures replace an entire arch.
 Following a few months of total tooth loss, conventional dentures are placed in the patient’s mouth.
 This is done to allow the gums a chance to heal.
 Immediate dentures can be used immediately following extraction, but immediate dentures do not allow for the tissue and bone to settle, which will require adjustment over time.
 Immediate dentures are generally exchanged for conventional dentures as time goes on.

-- A dentist A dentist or denturist will treat you for dentures and instruct you in their care.
+- A dentist or denturist will treat you for dentures and instruct you in their care.

 - The dentist will take an impression of the dimensions of your jaw and how the arches sit in relation to one another.